thutuephan/alice-react-portfolio/README.md

   ## Installation
   This app does not require installation.
 In order for the user/watcher to run it locally, running the following command lines is required:
     `npm i`
     `npm start`

   ## Links
   * The URL of the GitHub repository:https://github.com/thutuephan/alice-react-portfolio
-  * The heroku URL of the functional, deployed application: https://thutuephan.github.io/alice-react-portfolio/
+  * Deployed link to gh-pages: https://thutuephan.github.io/alice-react-portfolio/

   ## Screenshots
   ### Home